TL;DR

 Before you build security controls, you need to see what's actually happening.
 Most developers use multiple AI assistants at the same time.
 Your security team probably doesn't know about half of them.

 Start by finding AI-generated code automatically.
-Scan commits to identify patterns that AI creates and score the risk based on what files changed:
+Scan commits to identify patterns that AI creates and score the risk based on which files changed:

 Check what your security tools can do.
 Can they detect AI-specific problems?
 Do they scan for secrets before code goes anywhere?
 Do they test AI-generated endpoints?
-Document what vendors you're working with and what agreements you have about data processing.
+Document the vendors you're working with and the agreements you have about data processing.

 How to Protect Your Code